pallets/flask/docs/templating.rst

         return stream_template("timeline.html")

-These functions automatically apply the :func:`~flask.stream_with_context` wrapper if a request is active, so that it remains available in the template.
+These functions automatically apply the :func:`~flask.stream_with_context` wrapper if a request is active, so that :data:`.request`, :data:`.session`, and :data:`.g` remain available in the template.

+More headers cannot be sent after the body has begun.
+Therefore, you must make sure all headers are set before starting the response.
+In particular, if the template will access ``session``, be sure to do so in the view as well so that the ``Vary: cookie`` header will be set.